browserengineering/book/book/chrome.md

 ```

 You'll need to modify the arguments `Tab`'s `scrolldown` and `click`
+methods expect, since it's the `Browser` that handles events:

+- `scrolldown` should take no arguments (instead of an event object)
+- `click` should take two coordinates (instead of an event object)

-methods expect.
-Finally, that `draw` call also just forwards to the
+Finally, that `draw` call also just forwards to the active tab:
-active tab:

 ``` {.python}
 class Browser: